 3) An all-around taste testing extravaganza

-From spicy to salty, and bitter to sweet, your taste buds won’t get bored with the different array of taste and seasonings.
+From spicy to salty, and bitter to sweet, your taste buds won’t get bored with the different array of tastes and seasonings.

 Korean food can be interesting and out of this world in some cases.